Seungme/Erosion-GPU/README.md

 #### Requirements

-This project uses Nvidia's **Cuda**, you'll need a Nvidia GPU and `nvcc` installed.
+This project uses Nvidia's **Cuda**, you will need a Nvidia GPU and `nvcc` installed.
-You can still run the cpu versions even if you dont have `nvcc` !
+You can still run the cpu version even if you don't have `nvcc` !

 #### Build